 Metric embeddings are an invaluable tool in analysis, Riemannian geometry, group theory, graph theory, and the design of approximation algorithms.
-In most cases embeddings are used to "simplify" a geometric object that we wish to understand, or on which we need to preform certain algorithmic tasks.
-Thus one tries to "faithfully" represent a metric space as a subset of another space with controlled geometry, whose structure is well enough understood to successfully address the problem at hand.
-There is some obvious flexibility in this approach: Both the choice of target space and the notion of faithfulness of an embedding can be adapted to the problem we wish to solve.
-Of course, once these choices are made, the main difficulty is the construction of the required embedding, and in the algorithmic context we have the additional burden of making sure that the embedding can be computed efficiently.
+In most cases embeddings are used to "simplify" a geometric object that we wish to understand, or on which we need to perform certain algorithmic tasks.
+Thus one tries to faithfully represent a metric space as a subset of another space with controlled geometry, whose structure is well enough understood to successfully address the problem at hand.
+There is some obvious flexibility in this approach: Both the choice of target space and the notion of faithfulness of an embedding can be adapted to the problem that we wish to solve.
+Of course, once these choices are made, the main difficulty is the construction of the required embedding, and in the algorithmic context we have the additional requirement that the embedding can be computed efficiently.

-The present paper is inspired by problems from mathematical analysis, but its main motivation is algorithmic.
-We introduce a new notion of embedding, called maximum gradient embeddings, which is "just right" for approximating a wide range of clustering problems.
-We will then provide optimal maximum gradient embeddings of general finite metric spaces, and use them to design the best known approximation algorithms for several natural clustering problems.
-We do not attempt to explore here all the possible applications of maximum gradient embeddings, and we suspect that there are many more situations in which our method is applicable.
-Indeed, rather than being encyclopedic, the main emphasis of the present paper is that these embeddings yield a generic approach to many problems, and we give some example that illustrate this fact.
-In addition, our work raises interesting algorithmic questions which deserve further investigation.
+In this paper we introduce a new notion of embedding, called maximum gradient embeddings, which turns out to be perfectly suited for approximating a wide range of clustering problems.
+We then provide optimal maximum gradient embeddings of general finite metric spaces, and use them to design approximation algorithms for several clustering problems.
+These embeddings yield a generic approach to many problems, and we give some examples that illustrate this fact.